wpb-astro/skymapper/README.md

 # Skymapper

 A number of python / matplotlib scripts to map astronomical survey data from the celestial sphere onto 2D.
-More functionality will be added.
-The purpose of these methods is to facilitate the creating of publication-quality plots (as well as interactive graphics or movies) with a python-based workflow many astronomers are accustomed to.
+The purpose of these methods is to facilitate the creation of publication-quality plots (as well as interactive graphics or movies) with a python-based workflow many astronomers are accustomed to.

 The code requires matplotlib and numpy, but is independent of Basemap, which is not part of the matplotlib distributions anymore and can be *very* troublesome to install.